Winston-Gu/Paper-List/README.md

 Inspired by my friend Ze's [Reading List](https://github.com/YanjieZe/Paper-List).

+# Methods

+## Adapdation

+### State Estimation / Sys-ID

+- Dynamics as Prompts: In-Context Learning for Sim-to-Real System Identifications.
+[Website](https://sim2real-capture.github.io).
+Collect data in simulation, and use history data to predict the environment parameters in real time.
+- IROS 2024, Physically Consistent Online Inertial Adaptation for Humanoid Loco-manipulation.
+[Paper](https://arxiv.org/abs/2405.07901).
+Use EKF to estimate the inertial parameters of the payload on robot's hand.
+Integrate with a model-based controller on a humanoid.

+## Offline-to-Online

+- CoRL 2024, TRANSIC: Sim-to-Real Policy Transfer by Learning from Online Correction.
+[Website](https://transic-robot.github.io), [Code](https://github.com/transic-robot/transic-envs).
+Collect online human-in-the-loop teleoperation correction data, and learned an residual policy on top of base policy trained in simulation.

+## Force Control

+- arXiv 2024.10, Physics-Informed Learning for the Friction Modeling of High-Ratio Harmonic Drives.
+[Arxiv](https://arxiv.org/abs/2410.12685#page=3.55).
+Estimate friction and compensate for huamnoid robots.

+## World Models

+- arXiv 2024.10, Language Agents Meet Causality -- Bridging LLMs and Causal World Models.
+[Website](https://j0hngou.github.io/LLMCWM/).
+Using causal representation learning to learn casual variables, and then let LLM agent to plan.

+# Tasks

 ## Foundation Model for Robotics

 - arXiv 2024.10, Run-time Observation Interventions Make Vision-Language-Action Models More Visually Robust.
 [Website](https://arxiv.org/abs/2410.01971).
 Knowing which part of image is more sensitive to the task.